amverse/argoparser/README.md

 There is `required` tag for marking the field as required.
 Parser validates the field is passed and returns an error otherwise.

-Let's modify the example above and make UserID field requried:
+Let's modify the example above and make UserID field required:

 ```
 UserID string `arg:"--user-id,required"`